jmuzina/pragma/README.md

 | [Contribution Documentation](./guides/CONTRIBUTING.md) | Learn how to contribute to DS-25.
 Find detailed instructions for installing, running, and working with the project locally.             |
 | [Architecture Documentation](./guides/ARCHITECTURE.md) | Explore the architectural decisions and principles behind DS-25.
 This includes explanations of project structure, benchmarks, and more. |

+## 4. Caveats
+For the time being, node 23 seems to provoke [an error](https://github.com/canonical/ds25/issues/226).
+Use node v22 for the time being, for instance with `nvm use 22`.

 ## Thanks

 <a href="https://www.chromatic.com/"><img src="https://user-images.githubusercontent.com/321738/84662277-e3db4f80-af1b-11ea-88f5-91d67a5e59f6.png" width="153" height="30" alt="Chromatic" /></a>